laashub/kudo/keps/0022-diagnostics-bundle.md

 1. Provide an **easy** experience for operator users to collect diagnostic artifact archives
-2. Provide a **simple** experience for operator developers to extend and publish diagnostics artifacts collectors
-3. Be resilient to faults and failures.
+2. Be resilient to faults and failures.
 Collect as much diagnostics artifacts as possible and allow failed collections to be retried (idempotency) and incremented to (like `wget`'s `--continue` flag), in a way that collection is _resumable_
-4. Incorporate standard tools that are already provided by either organizations or the community behind applications as much as possible
+3. Incorporate standard tools that are already provided by either organizations or the community behind applications as much as possible

 ## Non-goals